townofdon/javascript-primer/course-material/05-primitives.md

 Numbers in Javascript are floating point numerical representations.
 WUT?!

 In simpler terms, this just lets us use decimal points in our numbers and it just works.

-(In other programming languages you have to specify the right data type if you want to use decimals).
+In other programming languages (such as C++ or Java), you would need to declare the **type** of number you want to use, like integer, float, double, long, etc. In Javascript, we have one number type to rule them all, and decimal points work out of the box with no additional hoopla.

 ```
 // very crude approximation of PI - Note that `Math.PI` holds this constant with a decent level of precision
 var PI = 3.14159;
 ```

-See [next section for some Mathematical Operators](./05-mathematical-operators.md) you can use in Javascript.
+See [next section for some Mathematical Operators](./06-mathematical-operators.md) you can use in Javascript.

 > Nerd note: Numbers are all instances of the global `Number` object and thus have **properties** and **methods** (in this way, they are like **objects**) - see [MDN Number documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) for a deeper dive.